-Native American Languages * Native American Tribes * What's new on our site today!
+Native American Indian languages * Native American tribes * What's new on our site today!

 American Indian Language Translations: Words for Tattoos, Literature or Art

 Please note that this is only a fun way to raise money for a good cause.
 We will not give you or anyone else a "spirit name," nor will we bless you, the words, or whatever you are writing them on.
-These requests are offensive to Orrin; please respect his beliefs and do not misrepresent him or our role in suggesting these translations.
-They are no different, spiritually speaking, than American Indian words you looked up in a language dictionary.
-If you are looking for an Indian name with spiritual significance, please talk to an elder in your community.
+These requests are offensive to many Native Americans; please respect our beliefs and do not misrepresent our role in suggesting these translations.
+They are no different, spiritually speaking, than words you looked up in an English-Indian language dictionary.
+If you are looking for an American Indian name with spiritual significance, please talk to an elder in your community.
 No stranger can do this for you over the Internet, any more than you could get baptised over the Internet.
-Also, if you are planning on getting a tattoo, please be aware that using words as tattoos is a modern practice, not a traditional one in any Indian tribe that we know of.
-If it is important to you to have a traditional style tattoo, please see Orrin's article on Tribal Tattoos to learn more about that difficult quest.
+Also, if you are planning on getting a tattoo, please be aware that using words as tribal tattoos is a modern practice, not a traditional one in any Indian tribe that we know of.
+If it is important to you to have a traditional style tattoo, please see Orrin's article on Native American Tattoos to learn more about that difficult quest.

-On the other hand, if you are looking for the translation of a word into a few Native American languages for a modern style tattoo or some other creative but non-religious endeavor, then please fill out the form below.
+On the other hand, if you are looking for the translation of a word from English into Native American languages for a modern style tattoo or another creative but non-religious endeavor, then please fill out the form below.
 After you send it you will be prompted to make a $10 donation.
 If you prefer, you can also write down this information and send it along with cash or a check (made out to Native Languages of the Americas) to our postal address:

 Native Languages of the Americas

-We will email you three possible Native American words that match your criteria, along with their meaning, language, and pronunciation, and you can pick the one that appeals to you the most.
+We will email you three possible Native American words or phrases that match your criteria, along with each word's meaning, language, and pronunciation, and you can pick the translation that appeals to you the most.
 Please note that some American Indian languages use modified European alphabets, so they may have diacritics (accent marks, or other notations above or below some of the letters).
 You're welcome to ignore these or even use a simplified spelling that looks better to you if you like.
-Except for Cree and Cherokee, Native North American writing systems originally came from outside the community anyway.
+Except for Cherokee, Native North American writing systems originally came from outside the community anyway.

 Native American Translations for Tattoos, Stories, and Inscriptions